jpfbastos/sudoku-solver/README.md

 ## On the To-Do List
 - Add requirements.txt
 - Add images
+- Add command-line arguments to improve ease of use
 - Use pruning instead of backtracking to improve speed